-Audio data from the SAA7325 decoder can be sent to an external DAC, identical to the SAA737x series.
-This is similar to the 'loopback' mode, but in this case the internal DAC outputs can be held at zero. i.e. shadow register 7 is set to XX00.
-The SAA7325 is compatible with a wide range of external DACs.
+Audio data from the SAA7326 can be sent to an external DAC, identical to the SAA737x series.
+This is similar to the 'loopback' mode, but in this case the internal DAC outputs can be held at zero i.e. shadow register 7 is set to XX00.
+The SAA7326 is compatible with a wide range of external DACs.
 Eleven formats are supported and are given in Table 5.
 Figures 12 and 13 show the Philips IS-bus and the EIAJ data formats respectively.
 When the decoder is operated in lock-to-disc mode, the SCLK frequency is dependent on the disc speed factor 'd'.

-All formats are MSB first and $f_s$ is (44.1 $\times$ n) kHz.
+All formats are MSB first and $f_s$ is $(44.1 \times n)$ kHz.
 The polarity of the WCLK and the data can be inverted; selectable by decoder register 7.
-It should be noted that EF is only a defined output in CD-ROM and 1f\s modes.
+It should be noted that EF is only a defined output in CD-ROM and $1f_s$ modes.